Antoinehoff/gyacomo/README.md

 8. You can obtain various plots and gifs using gyacomo/wk/gyacomo_analysis.m once the simulation is done.
 The directory where the results are located must be given in the scripts.
 It is not a function (yet...)
 // Comment : For some collision operators (Sugama and Full Coulomb) you have to run COSOlver from B.J.Frei first in order to generate the required matrices in gyacomo/iCa folder. //

 # Changelog

-4. GYACOMO
+### 4.x GYACOMO

-  4.1 Miller geometry is added and benchmarked for CBC adiabatic electrons
+> 4.1 Miller geometry is added and benchmarked for CBC adiabatic electrons

-  4.0 new naming and opening the code with GNU GPLv3 license
+>4.0 new naming and opening the code with GNU GPLv3 license

-3. HeLaZ 3D
+### 3.x HeLaZ 3D

-  3.9 HeLaZ can now evolve electromagnetic fluctuations by solving Ampere equations (benchmarked linearly)
+>3.9 HeLaZ can now evolve electromagnetic fluctuations by solving Ampere equations (benchmarked linearly)

-	3.8 HeLaZ has been benchmarked for CBC with GENE for various gradients values (see Dimits_fig3.m)
+>3.8 HeLaZ has been benchmarked for CBC with GENE for various gradients values (see Dimits_fig3.m)

-	3.7 The frequency plane has been transposed from positive kx to positive ky for easier implementation of shear.
+>3.7 The frequency plane has been transposed from positive kx to positive ky for easier implementation of shear.
 Also added 3D zpinch geometry

-	3.6 HeLaZ is now parallelized in p, kx and z and benchmarked for each parallel options with gbms (new molix) for linear fluxtube shearless.
+>3.6 HeLaZ is now parallelized in p, kx and z and benchmarked for each parallel options with gbms (new molix) for linear fluxtube shearless.

-	3.5 Staggered grid for parallel odd/even coupling
+>3.5 Staggered grid for parallel odd/even coupling

-	3.4 HeLaZ can run with adiabatic electrons now!
+>3.4 HeLaZ can run with adiabatic electrons now!

-	3.3 HeLaZ 3D has been benchmarked in fluxtube salphaB geometry linear run with molix (B.J.Frei) code and works now for shear = 0 with periodic z BC
+>3.3 HeLaZ 3D has been benchmarked in fluxtube salphaB geometry linear run with molix (B.J.Frei) code and works now for shear = 0 with periodic z BC

-	3.2 Stopping file procedure like in GBS is added
+>3.2 Stopping file procedure like in GBS is added

-	3.1 Implementation of mirror force
+>3.1 Implementation of mirror force

-  3.0 HeLaZ is now 3D and works like HeLaZ 2D if Nz = 1, the axis were renamed (r,z) -> (x,y,z) and now the parallel direction is ez.
+>3.0 HeLaZ is now 3D and works like HeLaZ 2D if Nz = 1, the axis were renamed from r and z  to x,y and z.
+Now the parallel direction is ez.
 All arrays have been extended, diagnostics and analysis too.
-The linear coefficients are now precomputed with lin_coeff_and_geometry routines.
+The linear coefficients are now precomputed with geometry routines.

-2. MPI parallel version
+### 2.x MPI parallel version

-	2.7 Versatile interpolation of kperp for the cosolver matrices and corrections done on DGGK
+>2.7 Versatile interpolation of kperp for the cosolver matrices and corrections done on DGGK

-	2.6 Change of collisionality normalisation (from nu_ei to nu_ii), implementation of FCGK
+>2.6 Change of collisionality normalisation (from nu_ei to nu_ii), implementation of FCGK

-	2.5 GK cosolver collision implementation
+>2.5 GK cosolver collision implementation

-	2.4 2D cartesian parallel (along p and kr)
+>2.4 2D cartesian parallel (along p and kr)

-	2.3 GK Dougherty operator
+>2.3 GK Dougherty operator

-	2.2 Allow restart with different P,J values (results are not concluents)
+>2.2 Allow restart with different P,J values (results are not concluents)

-	2.1 First compilable parallel version (1D parallel along kr)
+>2.1 First compilable parallel version (1D parallel along kr)

-1. Implementation of the non linear Poisson brackets term
+### 1.x Implementation of the non linear Poisson brackets term

-	1.4 Quantitative study with stationary average particle flux \Gamma_\infty
+>1.4 Quantitative study with stationary average particle flux \Gamma_\infty

-	1.3 Linear analysis showed that a certain amount of PJ are recquired to trigger mode
+>1.3 Linear analysis showed that a certain amount of PJ are recquired to trigger mode

-	1.2 Zonal flows are observed in a similar way to Ricci Rogers 2006 with GS2
+>1.2 Zonal flows are observed in a similar way to Ricci Rogers 2006 with GS2

-	1.1 Qualitative test : find similar turbulences as Hasegawa Wakatani system with few moments
+>1.1 Qualitative test : find similar turbulences as Hasegawa Wakatani system with few moments

-	1.1 Methods in fourier_mod.f90 have been validated by tests on Hasegawa Wakatani system
+>1.1 Methods in fourier_mod.f90 have been validated by tests on Hasegawa Wakatani system

-	1.1 Methods in fourier_mod.f90 have been validated by tests on Hasegawa Wakatani system
+>1.1 Methods in fourier_mod.f90 have been validated by tests on Hasegawa Wakatani system

-	1.0 FFTW3 has been used to treat the convolution as a product and discrete fourier transform
+>1.0 FFTW3 has been used to treat the convolution as a product and discrete fourier transform

-0. Write MOLI matlab solver in Fortran using Monli1D as starting point
+### 0.x Write MOLI matlab solver in Fortran using Monli1D as starting point

-	0.6 Benchmarks now include Dougherty, Lenard-Bernstein and Full Coulomb collision operators
+>0.6 Benchmarks now include Dougherty, Lenard-Bernstein and Full Coulomb collision operators

-	0.5 Load COSOlver matrices
+>0.5 Load COSOlver matrices

-	0.4 Benchmark with MOLI matlab results for Z-pinch (cf. kz_linear script)
+>0.4 Benchmark with MOLI matlab results for Z-pinch (cf. kz_linear script)

-	0.3 RK4 time solver
+>0.3 RK4 time solver

-	0.2 implement moment hierarchy linear terms
+>0.2 implement moment hierarchy linear terms

-	0.1 implement linear Poisson equation in fourier space
+>0.1 implement linear Poisson equation in fourier space

-	0.0 go from 1D space to 2D fourier and from Hermite basis to Hermite-Laguerre basis
+>0.0 go from 1D space to 2D fourier and from Hermite basis to Hermite-Laguerre basis